pachyderm/docs/content/latest/deploy-manage/deploy/deploy-w-tls.md

 #### Self-Signed & Custom Certificates

-When using self signed certificates or custom certificate authority (instead of Lets Encrypt, HashiCorp Vault, or Venafi), you must set `global.customCaCerts` to `true` to add Pachyderm's certificate and CA to the list of trusted authorities for console and enterprise.
+When using self signed certificates or custom certificate authority (instead of Lets Encrypt, HashiCorp Vault, or Venafi), you must set `global.customCaCerts` to `true` to add MLDM's certificate and CA to the list of trusted authorities for console and enterprise.

 If you are using a custom ca-signed cert, **you must include the full certificate chain in the root.crt file**.

 ### 3. Connect to MLDM via SSL

-After you deploy Pachyderm, to connect through `pachctl` by using a trusted certificate, you will need to set the `pachd_address` in the MLDM context with the cluster IP address that starts with `grpcs://`.
+After you deploy MLDM, to connect through `pachctl` by using a trusted certificate, you will need to set the `pachd_address` in the MLDM context with the cluster IP address that starts with `grpcs://`.
 You can do so by running the following command: